 Covers and screens: A secure cover keeps children, pets, and wildlife out.
 Fine mesh screens prevent mosquitoes from breeding (a mosquito dunk, which kills mosquito larvae but is non-toxic to plants or other animals, is also not a bad idea) and block leaves and twigs from clogging the works.

 Organic growth: Water that sits for days or weeks, especially in hot weather, can start to grow algae.
 Try adding a capful or two of bleach to the tank and letting it stand for a few days before using.
 If that doesn't work, you may have to drain and scrub the inside periodically.

 Overflow: A 55-gallon barrel (or even two) will quickly fill up, especially during intense downpours.
 An overflow system that diverts water to a storm drain or into a moisture-tolerant part of the garden is essential.

 Restricted uses: Although good for plants and perfectly fine for washing cars or garden tools, water that comes off the roof is far from pure.
 It may be contaminated with dust, insects, bird droppings, pine needles, pollen, and other pollutants.
-Be sure to clearly label all rainwater-supplied fixtures as “Non-potable—Do Not Drink.”
-Nor is it safe to mix fertilizer or garden chemicals in the barrel, even for garden use.
+Be sure to clearly label all rainwater-supplied fixtures as "Non-potable -- Do Not Drink."
+It is also unsafe to mix fertilizer or garden chemicals in the barrel, even for garden use.